AlaaShammout03/Computer-Vision-Project/README.md

 17. **Run the comparison table cell** after both parts are trained.
 It loads both checkpoints, evaluates on both test sets, and produces a table comparing our results against four published baselines (MCNN, FCN, SaCNN, CSRNet paper).
 Saved to `results/comparison_table.csv`.

-## Demo — Predicting on Custom Images
+## Demo: Predicting on Custom Images

 Use the demo cell in section 11 to run inference on any image: